 On the other hand, adults perpetuate a culture in which our children are overly focused on appearance.
 For example, the objectification of women begins with babies and girls.
 Look at the clothing we put on babies and young girls: bikinis on babies and makeup on girls.
 If girls are taught that their worth is based on their appearance and the attention they can draw by dressing to please others, then we have no one to blame but ourselves when they dress that way.
 What is it about US society that we continue to frame girls and women as stereotyped sex objects and then penalize students for wearing attire that is deemed attractive by the standards society has set?

 Bigger issues are at hand.

 While there is nothing wrong with school dress codes, many problems result from dress codes that discriminate against some groups of students more than others.
 Other problems result when adults interpret dress codes based on their own issues.
 This occurs when dress codes are written using subjective language and the staff is not trained how to reinforce the dress code.

 This is the first of a three-part series on school dress codes.
-My next blog will describe the common issues that arise from flawed school dress codes.
-The third blog of the series will outline solutions.
+My next blog post describes the common issues that arise from flawed school dress codes.
+The third blog post of the series outlines solutions.